 - Making firms publish information on prices and what this covers for seven types of legal service.

-- Develop an SRA digital badge and digital register to help the public understand who we regulate and the protections that come with it.
+- Develop an SRA clickable logo and digital register to help the public understand who we regulate and the protections that come with it.